 - Easy and quick to analyze: Since all the responses are registered online, it is straightforward to analyze the data in real-time.
 It is also ready to draw inferences and share the result.

 - Ease of participation: In this new-age technology-oriented universe, most people on this planet have access to the internet.
 Respondents prefer receiving the survey over email.
-Ease of participation dramatically increases as the respondents can choose a suitable time and place, according to their convenience, to register their responses.
+Ease of participation dramatically increases as the respondents can choose a suitable time and place to register their responses according to their convenience.

 - Great branding exercise: In an online design, organizations or businesses have this opportunity to develop their questionnaire to align with their brand.
 Using logos and similar brand language (color and fonts) gives the companies an advantage as respondents can connect better with the brand.

-- Respondents can be honest and flexible at the same time: According to a study, researchers have found increased participation by respondents when deployed with online surveys rather than answering lengthy questions.
+- Respondents can be honest and flexible simultaneously: According to a study, researchers have found increased participation by respondents when deployed with online surveys rather than answering lengthy questions.
 By designing questionnaires that ask relevant questions, respondents are honest with their answers and can skip the questions or respondents to a more neutral option, increasing their flexibility to respond.

 Good survey templates and examples